 Documents may describe any conceivable entity, hence the link to the highest-level entity in the CRM hierarchy.
-This property is intended for cases where a reference is regarded as being of a documentary
+This property is intended for cases where a reference is regarded as making a proposition about reality.
+This may be of a documentary character, in the scholarly or scientific sense, or a more